 Arranging the Text on a Design:

 While pictures may speak volumes, nothing carries a message across more clearly than the written word.
 Adding a person's personal catch phrase, a religious verse or psalm they found great comfort in, or even a line from their favorite book can add a lot of character to the heasone and give a better glimps at what kind of person they were.
 Again, while the basic look of a design cannot be changed, the arrangement of text (as opposed to border graphics and designs) can usually be customized to suit specific likes.
 If you have a specific idea of how you would like the written information laid out on the stone, you can note the request on the order in the Special Instructions field.
 You are always able to adjust or remove any information on the first layot of the marker, if it does not turn out as expected.
 You have a choice of adding an addition of a vase, a personal emblem or a ceramic picture which will make the headstone more personal.
 There are even certain emblems, such as banners or ribbons, that can be personalized with a small amount of text.
 A very good example that is quite popular on the companion markers is a ribbon featuring wedding rings, onto which you can add the date of marriage, or the amount of years the couple was married.
 Wether on an emblem, or in the body of the plaque, personal text always adds a touch of personality to the headstone, and others may find great comfort in the message the headstone is carrying across.
+For those that are still a little unsure of what text can be added to their memorial, the Headstone Epitaph article provides several different ideas or that can be used for the memorial, or simply as inspiration.

 Checking your Layout Proof: